Tools4everBV/HelloID-Conn-Prov-Target-Topdesk/README.md

 | EntryType: | Fill in the entry type name that is used in Topdesk.
 It is possible to disable this lookup field by using the value null.
 If marked mandatory in Topdesk this will be shown when opening the incident.
 | Urgency: | Fill in the urgency name that is used in Topdesk.
 It is possible to disable this lookup field by using the value null.
 If marked mandatory in Topdesk this will be shown when opening the incident.
 | ProcessingStatus: | Fill in the processing status name that is used in Topdesk.
 It is possible to disable this lookup field by using the value null.
 If marked mandatory in Topdesk this will be shown when opening the incident.
 With the correct processing status, it is possible to create a closed incident.

-## Remarks
-### Only require tickets
-When persons are created with the Topdesk AD sync.
-Then it should be possible to create incidents or changes.
-Use the account_create_correlate.ps1 script in this case.

 ## Getting help